VikramsDataScience/medibank_case_study/README.md

 <!-- Centered equation -->
 - Anything that is $<3\sigma$ in the residuals can be regarded as noise in the data for which the model cannot account and is stored in the $R_t$ component.
 The decision for using $3\sigma$ came from some quick research conducted, and was validated by a lesson found published by <a href='https://online.stat.psu.edu/stat501/lesson/11/11.3#:~:text=The%20good%20thing%20about%20internally,is%20generally%20deemed%20an%20outlier.'>Penn State University</a>.

 &nbsp; On outlier detection, there are 4 outliers detected by the MSTL algorithm - 31 August, 8 December 2013, 14 & 15 June 2014.
-This is good news for the upcoming forecast model, as there are only 4 outliers that can cause the accuracy of any forecast for this time series to be adversely affected.
+This is certainly less than I expected but represents good news for the upcoming forecast model, as there are only 4 outliers that can cause the accuracy of any forecast for this time series to be adversely affected.
 Of course, this does depend on the length of the forecast horizon.
 Since EDs are driven by emergencies, it's generally better to only have short window forecasts (for instance, my 2nd project at Healthscope was a 3-day forecast of Presentations for Healthscope's 8 EDs).
 Longer horizon forecasts for data that can change rapidly would inevitably lead to a poor forecast.

 ## Part 3: Differences between the hospitals based on the given data
 An important lesson I learned at Healthscope was that each hospital is a microcosm of uniqueness when regarding patient activity!
 The assumptions that apply to one hospital don't tend to apply to others.

-## Part 4: Forecast model for Triage category 1 at Royal Perth Hospital
+## Part 4: Forecast model for Triage Category 1 at Royal Perth Hospital
 ### Model's Drivers
-- 1 year of training data
+- 1 year of training data for Triage Category 1 activity at Royal Perth Hospital over 2013-2014
 - The trends and cyclical components over that 1 year

 ### Model's Limitations